 Husqvarna has a limited range of chainsaw products, but they cover more product categories than the Stihl.
 The Husqvarna line of chainsaws has the following products:

 - Forestry clearing saw

 - Stump Grinders

-Stihl chainsaw product line offers multiple types of chainsaw for a wide range of use.
+Stihl chainsaw product line offers multiple types of chainsaws for a wide range of use.
 Both professionals and residential users can use it.

 Husqvarna has a limited chainsaw product range, but it covers the most extensive use case scenarios.
 However, if you have a unique need or have to use a chainsaw for a particular purpose, then Stihl offers multiple chainsaw product options than Husqvarna.